theowlgame/owl-docs/info/supported-tokens.md

 # Supported Tokens

-WaxCasino currently support BTC, ETH, Solana BSC, Polygon, OEC, AVAX, xDAI, etc. You can check the complete supported tokens on website.&#x20;
+TerraCasino currently support BTC, ETH, BSC, Polygon, OEC, AVAX, xDAI, etc. You can check the complete supported tokens on website.&#x20;

 For Bitcoin, we support 0 confirmation deposit now as long as your fee is greater than 4.979 sat/b.
 Otherwise, deposit will be credited after 1 confirmation.&#x20;